-Palm Springs may be known as the playground to the stars, but this desert oasis is also a fun playground for families looking to relax.
+Palm Springs may be known as the playground to the stars, but this desert oasis, just about 2 hours from Los Angeles, is also a fun playground for families looking to relax.

-Sherman’s Deli & Bakery
+1. Sherman’s Deli & Bakery

-Start your perfect day with a hearty breakfast at Sherman’s Deli & Bakery, an authentic New York-style deli in the heart of Palm Springs.
+Start your perfect day with a hearty breakfast at Sherman’s Deli & Bakery (401 E. Tahquitz Canyon Way, 760-325-1199).
+This is an authentic New York-style deli in the heart of Palm Springs.
 While Sherman’s is known for its deli meats and desserts, it’s also a full-service restaurant with an impressive offering of breakfast fare.

-Moorten Botanical Garden
+2. Moorten Botanical Garden

-Enjoy breakfast on the patio to take in the desert scenery and warm air.
-With your appetites satisfied, grab your cameras and head to Moorten Botanical Garden to see more than 3000 different desert plants from around the world.
+There are more than 3,000 different desert plants from around the world.
 Take a guided tour or explore the arboretum at your own leisure, and walk the plant-laden path as you enjoy desert flora and fauna.

 The arboretum is home to an abundance of cacti and succulents, and you just might catch a glimpse of desert rabbits and birds on your visit, too.
 After you finish the walking trail, stop by the garden area as it makes a perfect backdrop for snapping a few family pictures before you leave.

-Palm Springs Art Museum
+3. Palm Springs Art Museum

-After enjoying the desert flora, the next stop for your family’s perfect day in Palm Springs is the Palm Springs Art Museum.
-Children age 12 or younger get in free and can enjoy hands-on activities in â€œZone 101,â€ a family-friendly zone meant to encourage free expression in children and adults alike.
+After enjoying the desert flora, the next stop for your family’s perfect day in Palm Springs is the Palm Springs Art Museum (101 N. Museum Drive, 760-322-4800).
+Children age 12 or younger get in free and can enjoy hands-on activities in a family-friendly zone meant to encourage free expression in children and adults alike.

 The museum offers a variety of interactive classes and is always adding new art activities to their schedule, so drop in and get creative with the family.
-Classes cover art forms such as photography, painting, storytelling and music.
+Classes cover art forms such as photography, painting, storytelling, and music.

-Palm Springs Air Museum
+5. Palm Springs Air Museum

 Tours are also available and will enlighten your family about military history as you examine the aircraft up close and personal.
 Children can also experience what it’s like to be a pilot through the museum’s flight simulators.
 Flight demonstrations are held regularly so your family may get to see these historical birds up in the air.